manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 This is an extremely simple case, where the next state is not even dependent on the current state.

-The state space could be continuous as well.
+The state space of a Markov chain could be continuous as well.
 Consider an example with the conditional probability distribution at $t+1$ as:
 $Pr(X_{t+1} | X_t = x_t) = N(x_t, 1)$.
 Here the state space is real numbers,